Unrecognized

 Other common health issues for this little dog include epilepsy, patellar luxation, hypoglycemia, open fontanel, collapsed trachea, and several heart problems.

-A reputable breeder will tell you all that is known about the dog's health at the time of purchase.
+A reputable breeder will tell you all that is known of the dog’s health at the time of purchasing.
 They should also be able to detail information regarding the health of the parent dogs.

 Despite their health problems, Pomchis tend to live quite long lives, with the average life expectancy of the breed being between 12 and 15 years – sometimes even more!
 This means that a Pomchi is a long-term commitment, and should only be purchased if you’re willing to spend the better part of two decades with one of these cuddly little dogs.